Updated July 2021

 LINK TO A PAYMENT GATEWAY

-According to the Global Trends Giving Report, 54% of donors worldwide prefer to donate using a credit card or debit card.
-A few pointers should be kept in mind while deploying payment integrations.
+According to the Global Trends Giving Report, 54% of donors worldwide prefer to give an online donation using a credit card or debit card.
+A few pointers should be kept in mind while deploying payment integrations on your donations page.

 Keep the form filling simple – “completing the actual donation process took the users 7% more time on average than it took users to complete an eCommerce checkout process” – as per a report by Nielsen Norman Group.
 Donor form filling should be hassle-free and not a tedious process.